tom-howard/ros2/docs/course/part4/number_game_client.md

     We obtain the response from our `future` object so that we can read its values...

-13. To finish off, we construct another log message to contain all the values returned by the Server (i.e. the **Response**).
+13. To finish off, we construct a final log message containing the values returned by the Server (i.e. the **Response**).

     We know what these attributes are called, because we defined them in the `MyNumberGame.srv` file, which we can recall at any point using `ros2 interface show`: